osisoft/AVEVA-Adapter-Modbus-Docs/content/configuration/security.md

 ## Modbus protocol

-The Modbus TCP adapter does not currently support transport layer security between the adapter and the data source.
-This means that Modbus traffic will be unprotected.
-If you wish to protect this traffic, other measures, such as a VPN connection, air-gapped control network, or SSH tunnel, must be taken.
+The Modbus TCP adapter does not currently support transport layer security between the adapter and the data source, which means that Modbus traffic will be unprotected.
+If needed, use other measures to protect this traffic, such as a VPN connection, air-gapped control network, or SSH tunnel.